-College of Pharmacy will offer summer courses for the Doctor of Pharmacy Program with the following stipulations:
+Howard University College of Pharmacy will offer summer courses for the Doctor of Pharmacy program with the following stipulations:

-- 1. The threshold to offer a summer course is set at 20% of students failing that specific course post remediation. - 2.
-Students had to have failed that previous course with an F after remediation to be eligible for the summer course. - 3.
-Students who withdraw from a semester course will not be eligible to take that course if offered in the summer. - 4.
-Students who have failed the previous course will have an F appear on the transcript as per University Policy. - 5.
-An F in the summer course will be considered as a second F in that course and those students will be dismissed from the pharmacy program. - 6.
-No more than 1 course can be retaken in a given summer. - 7.
-Students are able to take no more than 2 summer courses throughout the pharmacy program. - 8.
-The department chair in consultation with the course coordinator and Academic Dean will determine the feasibility of implementation of the summer course.
+- 1. The threshold to offer a summer course is set at 20% of students failing that specific course during fall or spring semester. - 2.
+Each student who failed or withdrew from up to two course(s) during the fall and/or spring semester are eligible to take the same course(s) in the summer, if offered. - 3.
+Each student who has failed the same course during regular semester that they would like to repeat during the summer will still have an 'F' appear on the transcript as per University Policy. - 4.
+An 'F' in the summer course(s) will be considered a second 'F' in that course and those students will be dismissed from the pharmacy program.

+5. The Department Chair in consultation with the Course Coordinator and the Associate Dean of Academic Affairs will determine the feasibility of implementation of the summer course(s).